ROCm/amdsmi/README.md

 The source code for AMD SMI is available on Github.

 After the AMD SMI library git repository has been cloned to a local Linux machine, the Default location for the library and headers is /opt/rocm.
+Before installation, the old rocm directories should be deleted:
+/opt/rocm
+/opt/rocm-{number}

-Building the library is achieved by following the typical CMake build sequence, specifically:
+Building the library is achieved by following the typical CMake build sequence (run as root user or use 'sudo' before 'make install' command), specifically:

 ```bash
 mkdir -p build